YourOnly-One/content/content/snoworld/en-ph/kb/ppop/ppop-vs-idols.md

 +++
-title = "All P-pop are idols, Not" description = "Disentangling the terms P-pop and idols or P-idol."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "All P-pop are idols, not" description = "Disentangling the terms P-pop and idols or P-idol."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2022-03-10T13:25:55+08:00                                        # manually adjust to local timezone